davidban77/ansible-collection-gns3/README.md

 - `gns3_version`: Retrieves GNS3 server version
 - `gns3_project`: Module to interact with GNS3 server projects
     - It opens/closes projects and performs basic turnup/teradown operations on nodes.
-    - It*creates/updates or deletes projects, with the respective nodes and links specified
+    - It creates/updates or deletes projects, with the respective nodes and links specified

-## Examples
+## Examples: using the module

 Here are some examples of how to use the module.